directdemocracy-vote/doc/card.md

   familyName:
     description: last name of the citizen
     type: string
-  givenName:
+  givenNames:
-    description: first name of the citizen
+    description: first name and possibly middle name of the citizen
     type: string
   picture:
     description: photo of the citizen